openlectures/subway.js/README.md

 </ul>
 ```
 ###Links
 Stations that are related can be "linked".
 When the mouse is hovered over a station, all stations that are linked to it will also light up, in a different colour.
 To define links, enter the station numbers of the links in the `links=""` attribute.
 Station numbers are defined in the order in which the station are listed, i.e. The first list item is Station 1, the second Station 2.
+Station numbers are also displayed on the station itself.

 In the example below, when the mouse is hovered over the Station "ABC", Station "Google" and "DEF" will also light up.
 ```xml